-Tuesday 31st January is upon us!
-If you’re a small business owner or freelancer who has to submit a tax return this year, you’ll know that this is the date by which you have to submit your Self Assessment for the 2015/16 tax year to HMRC.
-It’s also the date by which you have to pay your tax bill - so it’s important to get organised and make sure that your payment reaches HMRC before the midnight deadline.
+If you’re a small business owner or freelancer who has to submit a tax return this year, you’ll know that that you have to submit your Self Assessment for the 2016/17 tax year to HMRC by midnight 31st January.
+This is also the date by which you have to pay your tax bill - so it’s important to get organised and make sure that your payment reaches HMRC before the deadline.

 If you’re getting a little anxious about whether you’ll be able to actually complete everything on time, don’t worry.
 The good news is that if you've registered your business for Self Assessment then there’s still time to get your tax return in order and submitted to HMRC.
 This means you'll (hopefully) avoid incurring a fine of at least £100.
 Here’s some useful information if you still haven’t filed your return:

 Let’s start with the bad news.
 If you have still to register your business for Self Assessment, it’s highly unlikely at this late stage that you’ll be able to do so and receive your activation PIN and Unique Taxpayer Reference (UTR) - which HMRC sends to you by post - in time.
 So the fine of at least £100 is probably unavoidable at this stage.

 However, you still need both your activation PIN and UTR to complete and submit your return, so make sure you proceed as normal once you receive them.
 Here’s what you need to do to get started on your tax return once you’ve got those numbers.
 The longer you leave it to file your return and pay your tax, the more penalties you can accumulate, so don’t delay any longer than you have to!

 Know how long it will take your payment to reach HMRC